-There are markets in Australia and internationally for these products.
+The Biofutures Roadmap provides the leadership required to help Queensland leverage its strategic advantages and secure its share of the domestic and international market for these products.
 There is a particularly strong market for bio-based transport fuels (biofuels) using processing technologies involving the fermentation of corn and sugar-cane juice or molasses, and the extraction of oils for biodiesel from feedstocks such as canola.

-The demand for sustainable and cost-effective petrochemical replacements and other ´green´ chemicals is fuelling a new generation of advanced technologies and products.
+The demand for sustainable and cost-effective petrochemical replacements and other 'green' chemicals is fueling a new generation of advanced technologies and products.
 Such technology is enabling the conversion of fibrous woody biomass and plant oils to fuels and high value chemicals.

 Queensland is ideally placed to become a world leader and Asia-Pacific hub of bio-based industrial product development.
 Our unique geographic advantages, scientific and research capabilities, and credentials in feedstock production position Queensland to capitalise on the opportunity presented by bio-based industrial products.